Skip to main content

 Fast Facts

-Myth #7 – “You have to look/act a certain way to be desirable/sexy.”
+Myth #7 – “You must look/act a certain way to be desirable/sexy.”

-Porn sells an unattainable image of what you need to look like to be desired sexually.
-Some people have even gone to great lengths to try to “measure up” to their partner’s favorite porn performers only to find that no matter how hard they try, their partner can never be satisfied or content.
+Some people go to great lengths to emulate their partner’s favorite porn performers.
+However, they often find that no matter how hard they try, their partner cannot be satisfied or content.

 “It used to be there were parts of girls’ bodies that were not exposed to public opinion,” sex-education author and advocate Dr. Emily Nagoski was quoted saying in Time Magazine.
 “There’s hardly any body part left that girls are allowed to be not critical of.”